The Tone Edit: The Standard - What Refined Living Looks Like Now A new era of elegance — rooted in presence, not performance.

 Rituals that anchor — Evening skincare not for vanity, but for presence.
 Touching your own face with intention before the day closes.

-Who This Standard Is For
+Who This Standard Is For?

 This isn’t aspirational.
+It’s invitational.

 For the one who moves through life like a well-lit room.